sandialabs/cantrilbat/Electrode/src/README_GFCEO.txt

     GFCEO_evalresisNJ()
     GFCEO_nEquations()

-Then, have an interface class that inherits from Cantera::ResidJacEval that takes a pointer to the Electrode object.
+Then, have an interface class that inherits from Zuzax::ResidJacEval that takes a pointer to the Electrode object.
-Then, we could provide a default interface that attaches the new member functions to the Cantera::ResidJacEval member functions.
+Then, we could provide a default interface that attaches the new member functions to the Zuzax::ResidJacEval member functions.

 This may involve the smallest amount of work.